prachigauriar/Task/README.md

 ![Workflow with two tasks in parallel and a third that depends on both](Resources/Example-AB%2BC.png)

-Again, this is simple to express with Task.framework:
+Again, this is simple to express:

 ```objc
 TSKWorkflow *workflow = [[TSKWorkflow alloc] initWithName:@"Workflow AB+C"];